ZhongqunZHANG/awesome-6d-object/README.md

 # Awesome Object Pose Estimation and Reconstruction [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A curated list of related resources for 6d object pose estimation, also including 3d objects reconstruction from a single view, and hand-object reconstruction.
-Since the reconstruction of the human body is similar to that of objects, I also collect some papers about human body, but I will not pay more attention to it. 🔥 means new update.
+A curated list of related resources for 6D object pose estimation, also including 3D objects reconstruction from a single view, and 3D hand-object pose estimation. 🔥 means new update.

 Due to my personal interests, geometry-based work (SFM-based or SLAM-based work) are not collected here.
 Those papers can be found [here](https://github.com/openMVG/awesome_3DReconstruction_list).